Gage-Lieble/gage-lieble-port.github.io/README.md

 DJANGO: <---- Main Files for gagelieble.com
 You must be in the file directory that contains 'manage.py' inorder to run this project locally.
 The 'portfolio_proj', 'portfolio_app', 'templates', and static files must also be present in this directory.
 After installing djanog on your machine you can enter the following into your terminal.
--WINDOWS: py -m manage runserver
+- WINDOWS: py -m manage runserver
--MAC: manage.py runserver
+- MAC: manage.py runserver
--Shift click on 'http://127.0.0.1:8000/' in your terminal This will open a tab in your default broswer with this project!
+- Shift click on 'http://127.0.0.1:8000/' in your terminal
+- This will open a tab in your default broswer with this project!

 FLASK: <---- Version 1 of gagelieble.com - No longer the Main Files
 In order to view the site you must have the app.py file in the directory. inside the directory you must also have a 'templates' folder and a 'static' folder.
 Place the HTML files in the template folder.
 Inside the static folder, place the 'Images' folder and the 'style' folder. the 'style' folder must include style.css and bootstrap.css.